Epiti/Data-Engineering-Project/README.md

 ## 📌 Project Overview

 - **Data Architecture**: Implements a layered architecture (Bronze → Silver → Gold) to streamline data processing and transformation.
-- **ETL Pipelines**: Loads structured data from CSV files into SQL Server using `BULK INSERT`, followed by cleansing and transformation via T-SQL.
+- **ETL Pipelines**: Loads structured data from CSV files into SQL Server, followed by cleansing and transformation.
 - **Data Modeling**: Builds a star schema with fact and dimension tables optimized for analytical queries.
 - **Analytics**: Prepares clean, structured data suitable for dashboarding and SQL-based insights.